The EEA and Norway Grants Fund for Youth Employment

 The EEA and Norway Grants 2014-2021 are set up to contribute to the reduction of social and economic disparities in Europe.
 Recognising the strong link between social and economic equality and participation in the labour market, measures addressing youth employment are encouraged throughout the various programmes of the EEA and Norway Grants.
 In addition, the EEA and Norway Grants Fund for Youth Employment specifically aims to support transnational project initiatives that promote sustainable and quality youth employment.

 €60 million has been set aside for projects under this Fund.
+Please see Call for Proposals for more information.

-European solutions to European problems
+European solutions to European challenges

-- the long-term unemployed,
+- the long-term unemployed;

 - discouraged people who have stopped looking for work,